 Titanosaur in New York – level 3

-Palaeontologists think the dinosaur would have weighed about 70 tonnes; that's the weight of ten elephants.
-One of the largest dinosaurs ever found, the species was first discovered in 2014 in Argentina’s Patagonia region where titanosaurs roamed the forest 100 million years ago.
+Palaeontologists think that the dinosaur, which roamed the forests around 100 million years ago, would have weighed about 70 tonnes; that is the weight of ten elephants.
+People first discovered the species in 2014 in Argentina’s Patagonia region.

 Would you like to see the Titanosaur skeleton?

 News in Levels is designed to teach you 3000 words in English.
 Please follow the instructions

 How to improve your English with News in Levels: